non-bin/dailyShuffle/README.md

 - ui/
   - index.html - Single page interface, using the [Bulma](https://bulma.io/documentation) CSS framework
   - main.ts - Transpiled to js by `/main.ts`

+## Building for Release

+All you have to do it run `bun release` and all the weird stuff is handled.
+What it does is:

+- Compile `src/ui/main.ts` to `build/ui.js`
+- Set `DAILYSHUFFLE_BUNDLED=true` so the bundle knows it's a bundle and should use the bundled `ui.js`
+- Compile everything into 5 different architecture binaries in `dist/`

 ## License